Bring your design ideas to life

 This logo placement fits right into current hoodie branding trends, especially in streetwear.
 Instead of competing with the front or back, it adds detail along the right and left sleeves, giving the hoodie a modern look.

 Sleeves offer a narrower print location, so it’s important to consider the design placement, size, and readability.
-Logos can run vertically along the sleeve, sit higher on the upper arm, or appear closer to the sleeve cuffs for a unique twist.
+Logos can run vertically along the custom apparel sleeve, higher on the upper arm, or closer to the sleeve cuffs for a unique twist.

 Ideal for: Small, icon-based or wordmark logos.